143syedabukhari-eng/TransKey/index.md

 We implement standard security measures to protect your information.
 Since we do not store your personal data on any external servers, the security of your typing is protected by your device's own security features and the Android sandboxing system.

 ## 4. Permissions
-- **Internet:** Required only for downloading offline ML Kit language models and for optional Azure AI translations.
+- **Internet:** Required only for downloading offline ML Kit language models and for optional Azure translations.
 - **Vibrate:** Required to provide tactile (haptic) feedback when you press a key.
 - **Access Network State:** Required to check for a connection before attempting to download language models.

 ## 5. Third-Party Services
-Transkey uses the following third-party services which have their own privacy policies:
+KeyboardTrans uses the following third-party services which have their own privacy policies:
 - **Google ML Kit:** Used for on-device language identification and offline translation.
 [Google's Privacy Policy](https://policies.google.com/privacy)
 - **Microsoft Azure:** (Optional) Used only if you choose to enable High Accuracy mode.
 [Microsoft's Privacy Statement](https://privacy.microsoft.com/privacystatement)